ashki23/Linux-notes/Debugging.md

 dd if=<image.img path> of=<disk path i.e. /dev/mmcblk0> bs=4M status=progress conv=fsync
 ```

-You can find the SD card or USB drive path `lsblk` or `lsudb.
+You can find the SD card or USB drive path `lsblk` or `lsudb`.

 ## Enable tapping on touchpad
 Source: [Wiki debian](https://wiki.debian.org/SynapticsTouchpad)

-Sometime you could not enable tapping on tuchpad through the setting menu.
-In this case, you can use terminal!
-Use
+Sometime we cannot enable tapping on tuchpad through the setting menu.
+In this case, we can use
-`sudo nano /etc/X11/xorg.conf.d/40-libinput.conf` to open `.conf` file with Nano text editor on your terminal and add
+`sudo nano /etc/X11/xorg.conf.d/40-libinput.conf` to open `.conf` file with Nano text editor in terminal and add
 the following under the `libinput touchpad catchall` identifier.
 ```bash
 `Option "Tapping" "on"`